 When the available treatment options do not appear to be effective for controlling symptoms, the doctor may recommend a deep brain stimulation treatment.
 It is regarded as an invasive procedure since surgery is required to place the neurostimulator.
 It is then possible to send electric impulses to certain brain areas through the device and control symptoms without damage.

 Animal Assisted Therapy (AAT): Like other conditions, animal-assisted therapy can help improve and manage schizophrenia symptoms.
 Anhedonia, which means the inability to experience joy or pleasure, is a common sign of schizophrenia.
 Research has shown that in clinical trials involving animal-assisted therapy for treatment, patients noticed a higher level of pleasurable feeling than those who were not part of the AAT group.

 If you have noticed schizophrenia symptoms, it is advisable to talk to your doctor.
 They may perform blood work or run tests to rule out other medical conditions that may cause the symptoms.
 Afterward, patients will meet with a licensed mental health professional to discuss the symptoms.

 Note that you may need to undergo extensive evaluation for an accurate diagnosis.
 The evaluation process requires a meeting to discuss your experiences and a spouse or other relatives' involvement to get more information.
-Treatment may be outpatient, intensive outpatient, or a residential treatment approach.
 The mental health professional conducting the evaluation will decide the appropriate level of care for your situation.
 There are trained experts who specialize in schizophrenia treatment at every level of care.